svlauer/example-sentences/README.md

-# The `example_sentences.sty` package for typesetting linguistic examples
+# The `example-sentences` package for typesetting linguistic examples

 Linguists (and scholars in related fields) use example sentences in